codacy/codacy-analysis-cli-action/README.md

 ## Integration with GitHub code scanning

-When integrating with [GitHub code scanning](https://docs.github.com/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning), the GitHub action:

--   Analyzes each commit or pull request on the `master` and `main` branches by running all the static code analysis tools for the languages in your repository that are supported by Codacy.
--   Outputs the analysis results to a file `results.sarif`.
--   Uploads the file `results.sarif` to GitHub, which then displays the analysis results under the tab **Security**, page **Code scanning alerts**.
+Integrate the Codacy GitHub Action with [GitHub code scanning](https://docs.github.com/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning) to display the analysis results on your repository under the tab **Security**, page **Code scanning alerts**:

 ![GitHub code scanning integration](images/github-code-scanning.png)

+In this scenario, the GitHub Action:

+-   Analyzes each commit and pull request to the `master` or `main` branch by running all supported static code analysis tools for the languages found in your repository.
+-   Outputs the analysis results to a file `results.sarif`, which is then uploaded to GitHub.

 To use the GitHub Action with GitHub code scanning integration, add the following to a file `.github/workflows/codacy-analysis.yaml` in your repository: